andyneville/grunt-aws-cloudformation/README.md

 Type: `String`

 The body of the template to be used to create the stack.
 This can also be specified as a src file in standard Grunt format.
+You must specify either a templateBody (or src file) or templateUrl parameter

 ##### options.templateUrl
 Type: `String`

 The URL to the template (e.g. on AWS S3) to be used to create the stack.

+##### options.trackStatus
+Type: `Boolean`
+Default: `true`

+When true, the grunt task will track the progress of the create action until it completes or fails, displaying progress dots (or detailed information in `--verbose` mode).
+When false, the task simply initiates the create stack process, in which case the Grunt task will complete before the stack is created.

+##### options.outputKey
+Type: `String`

+If set, the grunt task will read all Output parameters after the creation of the stack, and append them to the outputKey in the Grunt config, where a subsequent task could pick them up if desired.
+For example, if outputKey is set to `myTask.options`, and there is an Output of `foo`, then it's value would be set (via `grunt.config.set`) to the key `myTask.options.foo`.
+Note that *trackStatus* must also be set to true (its default), otherwise the Grunt task will not wait for the template to be created and therefore won't get the Outputs.

 ##### options.params
 Type: `Object`